mrmlnc/vscode-attrs-sorter/README.md

-# Sorting HTML and Jade attributes
+# Sorting HTML and Pug/Jade attributes

 > Sorting of the tag attributes in the specified order.